Caroliner: Press

 In May, 2011, the band received notice on the Fox network cable program "Red Eye," where the host, Greg Gutfeld, lauded the group's work (between 9 and 13 minutes into the clip cited), calling it "brilliant" and "violently obscure."

+Carlo McCormick in Reflex issue 3 said his copy of "Hernia Milkqueen 'The Rear End Hernia Puppet Show'" came with a "ripped poster for the band's show at the Kennel Club; a dingy piece of Christmas wrapping; a Maxwell video cassette record-the-action sticker that presumes the 49'ers make it to the '88 Superbowl (which they never did); some painterly gesture on paper that must've been art; a hideous thrift-shop bracelet; a few xerox pages of obscure press clippings and cryptic, hallucinatory stream-of-coniuosness interviews; a half dozen pages torn out of a book called "The Strange Ways of God"; pages 342 and 348 from an anonymous porn novel; more art, bits of stained tissue; and a lyrics page almost as ill as it is illegible."
+McCormick says "...if dead cockroaches could rock, Caroliner Rainbow is what they'd sound like."

 Discography

 To date the band has released 13 full-length albums.
 Their first two albums were released and/or distributed by Subterranean Records.
 The following five albums were released by Nuf Sed.
 Since 1995, all of Caroliner's albums have been self-released by BullsHit.
 Caroliner's music has also appeared on various 7" singles, EPs, split releases, and compilations.

 Caroliner's album covers are assembled by hand.
 Drawings and calligraphy are screen-printed or photocopied onto various materials, which are then glued onto a makeshift record sleeve.
 Sleeve materials vary (two copies of the same record will seldom be identical), and have included fabric, diaper disposal bags, old record sleeves (spray-painted beyond recognition) and pizza boxes.